The Chool Bus (ch13)

 The Chool Bus (ch7)

-Now, as we have yet to describe Professor T. to any satisfying detail, please indulge this brief meta moment as we more properly introduce this slightly enigmatic character.
-Mork J. (Jehosephat) Thompson was born in a Kansas small town, a little over 20 miles due South of Junction City, training ground for the U.S. Army’s oldest active-duty infantry division, The Big Red One.
+As we have yet to describe Professor T to any satisfying detail, please indulge this meta moment as we more properly introduce this slightly enigmatic character.
+Mork J (Jehoshaphat) Thompson was born in a Kansas small town a little over 20 miles due South of Junction City, training ground for the US Army’s oldest active-duty infantry division, The Big Red One.
 Council Grove was named after an agreement between American settlers and the native Osage Nation allowing settlers’ wagon trains to pass westward through the area on the Santa Fe Trail.
 Pioneers from the established Eastern states gathered at a grove of trees so that wagons could band together for their trip west.
-Council Grove’s first post office was established in 1855, several decades ahead of the remaining soon to be established Western townships.
+Council Grove’s first post office was established in 1855, several decades ahead of the remaining soon to be established Western Kansas townships.

 “Ah, ‘twern’t nuthin’.
 That feller weren’t no Curly Wolf,” Buck drawled with his thickest cowboy affect.
 This, he did every once in while, never failing to produce a grin on Billie’s secretly admiring countenance.
-Later that evening, Professor T. received clearance to process Mr. Wellstone’s application.
+Later that evening, Professor T received clearance to process Mr Wellstone’s application.
 Just a couple more hurdles to clear.
-Mr. Wellstone would sit for an interview with a department search committee, and his references would be contacted.
-The processed would be completed in a couple weeks, then The Forks +1 would resume the Westward push, first stop, Salt Lake City.
+Mr Wellstone would sit for an interview with a department search committee, and his references would be contacted.
+The process would be completed in a couple weeks, then The Forks +1 would resume the Westward push, first stop, Salt Lake City.

 NEXT WEEK: